What is lahar?

 Lahars are among the most serious ground-based hazards at volcanoes.
 According to the USGS, lahars caused the deaths of more than 44,000 worldwide. between 1600-2010.

-They’re so deadly because their sudden onset, rapid advance rate and can travel long distances.
+They’re so deadly because of their sudden onset, rapid advance rate, and travel long distances.
 For example, they can surge down volcano flanks at speeds up to 65 km/hr.

 Slurries of sediment transport rocks and woody debris.
-The one positive outcome is that volcanic material break down and weather to form some of the most fertile soils.
+The one positive outcome is that volcanic material breaks down and weathers to form some of the most fertile soils.